JamesSkemp/words/content/post/subversion-and-tortoisesvn-moving-a-repository.md

 +++
-title = "Subversion and TortoiseSVN: Moving a repository" summary = "How to rename an existing Subversion repository." draft = false comments = true date = "2008-09-12T20:18:00-05:00"
+title = "Subversion and TortoiseSVN: Moving a repository" description = "How to rename an existing Subversion repository." draft = false comments = true date = "2008-09-12T20:18:00-05:00"